jwworth/jakeworth/content/blog/how-i-talk.md

 #### Practice

 Practice is everything.
-I rehearse each section of my talk at least five times, and then run through the entire talk without stopping another 10-20 times prior to any presentation.
-I do every rehearsal with a timer, at a podium, projecting my slides onto something (even just a television screen), even wearing the type of clothing I'll be wearing at the presentation.
+I run through the entire talk without stopping at least 10-20 times prior to any presentation.
+I do every rehearsal with a visible timer, standing at a podium, projecting my slides onto something, even just a television screen, even wearing the type of clothing I'll be wearing at the presentation.

-I practice setting up my equipment, including plugging in the HDMI cable or Airplay, putting my devices into Airplane/Do Not Disturb/silent mode, setting up live coding, and switching display preferences.
+I practice setting up my equipment, plugging in the HDMI cable or Airplay, putting my devices into Airplane/Do Not Disturb/silent mode, setting up live coding sessions, and switching display preferences.
+I practice handling loss of Internet, my presentation software crashing, and even losing my computer.
 These little things can be hard to do smoothly when standing in front of 300 people.

-I practice handling loss of Internet, my presentation software crashing, and even losing my computer.

-I practice staying in a time window by writing timestamps like *T: 10:30* in the presenter notes of each transition point in the talk.
-If I'm ahead of the timestamp, which is usually the case, I breathe and drink water.
+I practice staying in a time window by writing timestamps such as *T: 10:30* in the presenter notes of each transition point in the talk.
+If I'm ahead of the timestamp, which is usually the case, I breathe, drink water, walk around.
 If I'm behind, I speed up.
+At a Meetup you can get away with going long or short;
+conferences are expecting you to be pretty close to time because you're just a small part of a much bigger schedule.

 If you get a chance, deliver the talk once to a real audience.
 For a Meetup talk, deliver it first to your coworkers or friends.
-For a conference talk, deliver it once at a Meetup.
-Leave time for Q & A in the practice run; the questions your audience asks are very valuable.
+For a conference talk, deliver it once at a Meetup, the bigger the better.
+Just give it to somebody.
+Leave time for Q & A in the practice run; the questions your audience asks can be very valuable.
 Answer them preemptively on the next run, or add a section addressing common counterarguments or edge cases.
-The end result will be a tighter, stronger argument.
+The end result will be a stronger argument.

+Why do I rehearse so much?
+I get nervous, like everyone.
+When you're nervous, you revert to what you have rehearsed.
+If you've rehearsed sitting down and mumbling, that's what you'll revert to.
+If you rehearsed going too slow and fidgeting with your slides, that's what you'll revert to.
+So, practice a lot, and each time act like it's the real thing.

+There's another benefit to this process: after running through a talk ten times, weaker pieces start to stand out.
+Remove them out and try again.
+In this extended period, I tend to get some of my best ideas doing mundane tasks like cooking.
+I can't get into that kind of creative headspace unless I become almost a big bored by the material.
+And that just takes reps.

 #### Delivery